spollard/josh-works.github.io/_posts/2019-05-19-turing_prework_02_getting_the_right_files.md

 ![next datatype](/images/2020-07-20-turing-int-and-float.jpg)

-If you finish all of these `data-type` exercses, congratulations!
-Already this practice will serve you quite a lot.
+Once you start on `collections`, go read the associated guide I wrote: [Arrays, Hashes, and Nested Collections](https://josh.works/turing-backend-prep-arrays-hashes-nested-collections)

-A warning, though - these above exercises are quite challenging.
-Hit me up in the turing slack if you get stuck on anything.
-I'll help get you un-stuck, and will update this guide.
+The chapters are a bit out of order.
+I'll fix that soon.

-When you're done, feel free to move to chapter 3, dealing with objects in Ruby!
+When you're done, feel free to move to the next chaptter, dealing with objects in Ruby!

 {% include turing_prework_index.md %}